EarthAsylum/eacObjectCache/readme.md

     define( 'EAC_OBJECT_CACHE_DEFAULT_EXPIRE', -1|0|int );
 ```

-When using the default WordPress object cache, object expiration isn't very important because the entire cache expires at the end of the script process/page load.
+When using the default WordPress object cache, object expiration isn't very important because the entire cache expires at the end of the script process/page request.
 With a persistent cache, this isn't the case.
 When an object is cached, the developer has the option of specifying an expiration time for that object.
 Since we don't know the intent of the developer when not specifying an expiration time, cache persistence *may* sometimes cause issues.
 Setting *default expiration* may alleviate problems and/or possibly improve performance by limiting cache data.
 When set to -1, objects with no expiration are not saved in the L2 cache.

 _\*  Transients with no expiration overide this setting and are allowed (as that is the normal WordPress functionality)._